KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/miscellaneous.md

 All Bitcoin-based software relies heavily on a technology called the "utxo," short for Unspent Transaction.
 This technology was invented in the original Bitcoin protocol.
 Yet despite the technology's age, even the most active of cryptocurrency users rarely know what utxos are or why they exist.

 To better understand utxos, let us first examine the language of a common user when describing how much cryptocurrency money they have and how they perceive those funds.
-We will therefore need to understand the concept of "satoshis," the way a blockchain handles the collection and distribution of funds, and how we utilize these core technologies when trading on AtomicDEX.
+We will therefore need to understand the concept of "satoshis," the way a blockchain handles the collection and distribution of funds, and how we utilize these core technologies when trading on Komodo DeFi Framework.

 ### Comparing the Utxo to Fiat Money